shahed-dev01/Position_Salaries/README.md

 * Pandas

 ## 📊 Results
-The model successfully predicts the salary for level 6.5 with high accuracy using a degree-4 polynomial.
+The model successfully predicts the salary for level between 1 to 10 with high accuracy using a degree-4 polynomial.